 James Corbett, associate director of Marine Policy at the University of Delaware’s College of Earth, Ocean and Environment, says hydrogen plants are an example of technology that has allowed refineries to become more efficient.

-“Over the last decades in the United States the leftover part of a barrel of crude oil used to around 20% of a barrel,” said Corbett.
+“Over the last decades in the United States, the leftover part of a barrel of crude oil used to be around 20 percent of a barrel,” said Corbett.
 “Now it’s around three percent of a barrel.
 So they’ve done a really good job of converting the leftover parts into these higher value, needed parts like gasoline and diesel.”

 He says Delaware City Refinery is not the only refinery taking this step.